 Sep.
 27th: Puerto Maldonado, Grasslands and Savannah

-The start of the trip is with a flight via Cusco leaving at 07:45am and arriving at 10:30.
+The start of the trip is with a flight via Cusco to Puerto Maldonado.
 You will be picked up by the local guide and start birding straight away at La Pastora with White-throated and Purus Jacamar among the specialties.
-Gunnar will arrive with the Lima flight at 13.00pm.

 Other birds include Small–billed Tinamou, Brazlian Teal, White-faced Whistling-Duck, Zig Zag Heron, Southern Lapwing, Black-banded and Grey-breasted Crakes, Lesser Yellow-headed Vulture, White-tailed Kite, Crested Caracara, White-throated and Purus Jacamar, Pheasant Cuckoo, Barred Antshrike, Peruvian Recurvebill, Rusty-margined and Sulphury Flycatchers, Grassland Sparrow, Black-faced Tanager and Red-breasted Blackbird.

-At night we shall search for Zig-Zag Heron.
-Little, Spot-tailed and Rufous Nightjar and other nocturnal birds of the savannah.
+At night we shall search for Zig-Zag Heron, Pheasant Cusco, Little, Spot-tailed and Rufous Nightjar and Striped Owl and other nocturnal birds of the savannah.
 We'll have a meal at EcoAmazonia and then return to Puerto Maldonado for an overnight stay.

 Sep 28: Saona Lodge

 Pre-dawn start from Puerto Maldonado to leave for Saona Lodge.
 The grounds near the lodge has proven very good for Peruvian Recurvebill and Rufous-headed Woodpecker.
 A Great Potoo has been seen recently, just next to the building.
 The area is also good for Pale-winged Trumpeters.